RebekahEast/Founders-and-Coders-Project-1/README.md

 Hobby Page

-Current struggles
+Thing's I am still working on
 - why wont LinkedIn open on a new page
-- using CSS
+    * I'm already using target blank?

 - today's date

-- formatting on a phone
+- formatting the background on a phone
+    * Currently using bakcground-size:auto.
+Also tried contain

 - numbers and bullets still lining up on the left

 - linking the topics back to the menu edits the URL and means you can't refresh
-- edit size of image based off screen size image